 Meaningful one-on-one school advising is certainly limited in Florida where the average student to counselor ratio is 364 to 1.
-Currently, the state offers CHOICES and eCHOICES, a program designed to provide the framework for the career planning process.
+One advantage of the smaller learning community, as provided by CAP Academies or other similar school-within-a-school models, is the direct interaction of a team of instructors and a smaller group of students.
+Currently the state offers CHOICES and eCHOICES, a program designed to provide the framework for the career planning process.
 Access to this program is provided to all public schools in the state.
 In addition, Florida provides Career Resource Network seminars and other support to school districts to enhance their career advising system.

-The marketing of viable career alternatives for students must be a priority.
-It is imperative that parents and students are properly informed of the wide variety of high wage, high skill careers available through participation in all forms of postsecondary education, not just the bachelor's degree and beyond.
+The marketing of viable career alternatives for students must be a priority to inform parents and students of the wide variety of high wage, high skill careers available through participation in all forms of postsecondary education, not just the bachelor's degree and beyond.